Go to the Nature Institute’s home page

 The DNA double helix can likewise be loosened by twisting, along with formation of coils, and it can also be tightened and coiled.
 In fact, it happens that both effects result wherever the enzymes transcribing DNA into RNA are at work.
 And this twisting in one direction or another in turn either encourages or discourages the expression of nearby genes.7

-In other words, there are transient chromosome domains established by the twisting forces (torsion) that are communicated more or less freely (and not only by transcribing enzymes) along bounded segments of the chromosome.
+In other words, there are transient chromosome domains established by the twisting (torsional) forces that are communicated more or less freely (and not only by transcribing enzymes) along bounded segments of the chromosome.
 The loci within such a region share a common torsion, and this can attract a common set of regulatory proteins that read the changes as “suggestions” about activating or repressing nearby genes (Lavelle 2009; Kouzine et al. 2008).
 The torsion also tends to correlate with the level of compaction of the chromatin fiber, which in turn correlates with many other aspects of gene regulation.

 Picture the situation concretely.
 Every bodily activity or condition presents its own requirements for gene expression.
 Whether you are running or sleeping, starving or feasting, rousing yourself to action or calming down, suffering a flesh wound or recovering from pneumonia — in all cases the body and many of its different cells have specific, almost incomprehensibly complex and changing requirements for differential expression of thousands of genes.
 And one thing (among countless others) bearing on this differential expression in all its fine detail is the coiling and uncoiling of chromosomes.

 Some topoisomerases cut just one strand of the double helix, allow it to wind or unwind around the other strand, and then reconnect the severed ends.
-This alters the supercoiling of the DNA.
+This alters the coiling of the DNA.
 Other topoisomerases can undo knots by cutting both strands, passing a loop of the chromosome through the gap thus created, and then sealing the gap again.

-Imagine trying this with miles of string wrapped around millions of minuscule beads compacted into a few cubic inches of space, with the string all the while looping and squirming like a nest of snakes in order to bring all the right loci together so as to achieve the tasks of the moment.
+Imagine trying this with miles of string wrapped around millions of minuscule beads compacted into a few cubic inches of space (tennis ball), with the string all the while looping and squirming like a nest of snakes in order to bring all the right loci together so as to achieve the tasks of the moment.
 (And how are these tasks “known”?)
-I don’t think anyone would claim to have the faintest idea how this is actually managed in a meaningful, overall, contextual sense, although great and fruitful efforts have been made to analyze the local forces and “mechanisms” at play in isolated reactions.
+I don’t think anyone would claim to have the faintest idea how this is actually managed in a meaningful, overall, contextual sense, although great and fruitful efforts have been made to analyze the local forces and “mechanisms” at play in isolated interactions.

 Does the lawfulness of